ryan-kp-miller/Stock-Price-Prediction-App/readme.md

 * [Plotly](https://plot.ly/python/plotly-express/) - The framework used to build the chart
 * [Dash](https://plot.ly/dash/) - The framework used to build the web app
-* [Scikit-Learn](https://scikit-learn.org/stable/) - The framework used to building the machine learning models
+* [Scikit-Learn](https://scikit-learn.org/stable/) - The framework used to build the machine learning models
 * [yfinance](https://pypi.org/project/yfinance/) - The API used to pull the stock price data from Yahoo!
 Finance

 ## Author